project-gauntlet/gauntlet/README.md

 - Rust: [tempfile crate](https://crates.io/crates/tempfile)
 - JS: [NodeJS mkdtemp](https://nodejs.org/api/fs.html#fspromisesmkdtempprefix-options)

+X11 API is used to add global shortcut

 Client and Setting applications have GUI and therefore use all the usual graphics-related stuff from X11.
 Wayland is not supported at the moment.